Mellor, Greater Manchester: Economy

-A few small businesses work out of the old mills that scatter the countryside, and there is a limited amount of farming, principally grazing livestock: sheep and beef cattle.
-Horses are also common, and horse-riding is a popular pursuit in the area, which benefits from many ancient bridleways.
+A few small businesses work out of the old mills that scatter the countryside.
+There is a limited amount of farming, principally grazing livestock of sheep and beef cattle.
+Horses are also common and horse-riding is a popular pursuit in the area, which benefits from many ancient bridleways.

 According to the 2001 UK census, the industry of employment of residents of Mellor aged 16–74 was 18.3% manufacturing, 16.3% retail and wholesale, 12.2% health and social work, 12.0% education, 11.7% property and business services, 6.6% public administration, 4.6% construction, 4.5% transport and communications, 4.2% hotels and restaurants, 2.7% finance, 2.0% agriculture, 0.7% energy and water supply, and 4.2% other.
-Compared with national figures, the town had a relatively high proportion of people working in education, agriculture, and public administration, and low levels of people working in finance and transport and communications.
+Compared with national figures, the town had a relatively high proportion of people working in education, agriculture and public administration, with low levels of people working in finance, transport and communications.
 The census recorded the economic activity of residents aged 16–74, 1.8% students were with jobs, 3.4% students without jobs, 3.1% looking after home or family, 4.1% permanently sick or disabled, and 1.1% economically inactive for other reasons.